TGITS/programming-workouts/exercism/java/bowling/README.md

 # Bowling

+Welcome to Bowling on Exercism's Java Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Score a bowling game.

 Bowling is a game where players roll a heavy ball to knock down pins